Can you freeze coconut flour? Storage Tips + Recipes

 So, whether you’re baking delicious coconut flour muffins or experimenting with dinner recipes, now you have the knowledge to store coconut flour in the best possible way and achieve great results every time.

-Don’t forget to PIN the pinnable picture to your Pinterest board.
+Don’t forget to PIN the pinnable recipe card to your Pinterest board or print the printable recipe card.

-We are affiliates with various companies and earn a small commission from these companies when you purchase through my affiliate links.
+Full disclosure, we are affiliates with various companies, including Amazon as an Amazon associate and earn a small commission from these companies when you purchase through my affiliate links.

 This is at no extra cost to you.

-Come follow me on social media as I post new recipes and videos on Instagram and Pinterest all the time!
+Come follow me on social media as well as I post new recipes and videos on Instagram and Pinterest all the time!

 If you love cast iron as much as I do, then you would absolutely LOVE my 2nd cookbook “Chaffles Cast Iron and The Crock” !!